 Typically, devices that feature more than two processor cores should be able to handle this feature adequately.
 If results are not ideal, there is always some room for improvement by tweaking the kernel Task Scheduler (although this is for more experienced users).

 As mentioned above, to enable higher FPS on Nougat+ devices (mentioned as the ‘use_fifo_ui’ feature from now on), you need to add a line into your build.prop file.
-You can find more information about editing build.prop in this article.
+You can find more information about editing the build.prop file.
+Besides, you can also customize your Android device and unlock a bunch of hidden features using these 20 builds.prop tweaks.

 Just insert the following line into your build.prop file, save it and reboot your device: